robric/wiki-contrail-controller/RBAC.md

 Once a request gets past API level RBAC access, object level RBAC kicks in.
 RBAC defines a owner field in each object, to limit the scope of object access.
 The access scope is limited to in that owner by any role that got passed RBAC API access check.

 We recommend owner to be explicitly set by users, while the objects are being created.
-If however the ownership is not defined.
-Here is the order in which this is populated.
+If however the ownership is not defined, here is the order in which this is populated.
 1. We derive the ownership from the parent’t owner.
 2. If there is no parent for an object we limit the scope of the object to the project context which it was created.